-115.78 (a): According to GEO policy 5.1.2-E, and facility policy 1300.04, if a detainee is found guilty of engaging in sexual abuse involving another detainee, either through administrative or criminal investigations, the offender will be subject to formal disciplinary sanctions.
-According to the PAQ, there have been no finding of sexual activity by detainees.
-All detainees interviewed indicated they were told it was against the rules to participate in any sexual abuse, sexual harassment, or sexual activity while at the facility.
+115.78 (a): According to GEO policy 5.1.2-E, and facility policy 1300.05, if a detainee is found guilty of engaging in sexual abuse involving another detainee, either through administrative or criminal investigations, the offender will be subject to formal disciplinary sanctions.
+According to the PAQ, there have been two finding of sexual activity by detainees that did not result in disciplinary action during the last 12 months.
+All detainees interviewed indicated they were told it was against the rules to participate in any sexual abuse, sexual harassment or sexual activity while at the facility.
 The detainees are provided a handbook that clearly identifies the facility's rules against sexual activity including consensual activity.